boztosunmelis-digi/exxonmobil-valuation/README.md

 - debt capacity relative to commodity cash flows,
 - sponsor IRR at 5-year exit.

-**Objective:** determine whether XOM can be valued as a yield-bearing infrastructure-like asset.
+**Objective:** determine whether XOM can be valued as a yield-learing infrastructure-like asset.

 *Exit assumptions and debt schedule to be integrated after comps.*